How To Choose The Right Electric Dog Fence Wire

 Look for Professional Grade Dog Fence WIre in our store.

 The main advantage of a thinner wire such as 20-gauge is work-ability.
 Thinner wire is more flexible and easier to work with.
 This is an important factor to consider, especially if you plan to make your own twisted wire sections or if you are laying your wire in a challenging configuration.
 Because of its flexibility, it’s much easier to twist and lay a thinner wire.
 Thicker gauges are stiffer, so while they may be more durable, they can be more difficult to work with.

 Used to connect your perimeter wire to the transmitter box and also to connect internal ‘no-go’ zones to the rest of the perimeter without creating a boundary line (so basically anywhere the wire should not trigger the collar to issue a correction).
 Ready made pre-twisted wire is available and the best choice if you need a long length but you can also make your own.
 When twisting dog fence wire, you should aim for at least one twist for every inch of wire.
 Since twisting the wire will shorten the overall length you’ll want to start with a piece that is about four times as long as you need the finished twisted piece to be.
 Fold the wire in half, secure the looped end to fixed point and then twist (to do it by hand) or tighten the two free ends in the grasp of an electric drill for quicker results.
-When the wire is twisted just cut the looped end freeing it from whatever you attached it to.
+When the wire is twisted, just cut the looped end freeing it from whatever you attach it to.

 Comment / Questions about Choose The Right Dog Fence Wire